 Connecting with travel agents

-Although OTAs remain important to a hotelier’s exposure, it is certain more traditional holiday booking journeys are having a renaissance.
+Although OTAs remain important to a hotelier’s exposure, it is certain that more traditional holiday booking journeys are having a renaissance.
 Travel agents are increasingly partnering with hospitality providers to offer clientele tailor-made packages at special rates.
-Through this channel, hotels’ are regaining control of their marketing, business models and customer data.
+Through this channel, hotels’ are regaining control of their marketing, business models, and customer data.
+With the right partners, hotels can ensure their product is marketed as effectively as possible.
 As such, a synthesis of old fashioned customer service and innovative data analysis seems to be the future of hotel distribution strategy.